LeeBRogers/arch-install-guide/README.md

 Before installation, make sure to:
 + Read the [official wiki](https://wiki.archlinux.org/title/installation_guide).
 + Aquire the ISO [image](https://archlinux.org/download/).
-+ Verify the ISO signature
++ Verify the ISO signature.
-+ Boot the live enviroment
++ Boot the live enviroment.

 ## Set Keyboard Layout:
 The default keyboard layout is US.
 The layout can be changed with `loadkeys`: